paweller/n_class-m_samples-Balanced-Batch-Generator/README.md

 ## Sources

-- This repository builds on soroushj implementation of a [keras-balanced-batch-generator: A Keras-compatible generator for creating balanced batches](https://github.com/soroushj/keras-balanced-batch-generator).
+- This repository builds on soroushj's implementation of a [keras-balanced-batch-generator: A Keras-compatible generator for creating balanced batches](https://github.com/soroushj/keras-balanced-batch-generator).
 Go over to his GitHub page and check out his work.